dshivnit/cyber-security-course/cyber-security-course/6.0 Cryptography/Cryptography.md

 	- So we don't use ECB mode with symmetric encryption
 	- BLOCK MODES are used to obfuscate the data better
 	- Blocks are usually broken into 16, 64, or 128-bit plaintext blocks
 - Modes:
 	- Cipher Block Chaining (CBC)
 		- Similar to the ECB process, but we use what is called an Initialisation Vector (IV)
 			- XOR to each chunk/block of data/bits is carried out
 		- So we don't get the exact same data as we're changing it every time
 	- Cipher Feedback (CFB)
-			- We take the IV Initialisation Vector as above, but we encrypt it, then we take the output of that encryption and XOR it to the first block that is processed
+		- We take the IV (Initialisation Vector) as above, but we encrypt it, then we take the output of that encryption and XOR it to the first block that is processed
 		- Then the results of the first pass XOR result is used in the second block and so on
 	- Output Feedback (OFB)
 		- We take one IV Initialisation Vector, encrypt it, XOR it to the first block, and we use the same IV all the way through - as opposed to using the results and recycling them like in Cipher Feedback (CFB)
 	- Counter (CTR)
 		- A nonce value is used and a counter value is used
 		- nonce and counter are taken together, then encrypted, and XOR'd to the data that is coming in for encryption
 		- The counter is increased with each block that is encrypted
+	- Galois/Counter (GCM)
+		- Takes an IV (Initialisation Vector)

 - Asymmetric Cryptosystems
 	- Public keys ONLY encrypt stuff